noahwoo/noahwoo.github.io/llm-notes.md

          - Visualcomet: Reasoning about the dynamic context of a still image, 2020 (GPT-4 image reasoning demo)
    - **Towards Reasoning in Large Language Models: A Survey, 2022, UIUC**
    - **ReAct: Synergizing reasoning and action in language models, 2022, Google** (OK)
+   - **Show Your Work: Scratchpads for Intermediate Computation with Language Models, 2021, Google Brain**
+      - One word: fine-tune Transformers to perform multi-step computations(long digits addition/program exec.) with intermediate computation steps as prompt written into a “scratchpad”
+      - Conclusions:
+         - encode long digits addition process step by step (add&carry) as text and do supervised fine-tune improve the performance
+         - fine-tuned model generalizes to polynomial evaluation problem
+         - emit full program traces line by line annotated with local variables improve the performance of computer program execution prediction
+      -
    - **StAR: Bootstrapping reasoning with reasoning, 2022, Google**
       - One word: iteratively leverage a small number of rationale examples and a large dataset without rationales, to bootstrap the ability to perform more complex reasoning
       - Methods: